forseti-security/terraform-google-forseti/README.md

 The Terraform Forseti module can be used to quickly install and configure [Forseti](https://forsetisecurity.org/) in a fresh cloud project.

+## Compatibility

+This module is meant for use with Terraform 0.12.
+If you haven't [upgraded][terraform-0.12-upgrade] and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is [2.3.0][v2.3.0].

 ## Usage
 A simple setup is provided in the examples folder; however, the usage of the module within your own main.tf file is as follows: